Vanishing of Brauer classes on K3 surfaces under reduction: Global estimate

-and from \cite[Proposition 4.13]{tayouboundary}, we have the following estimate as $m\rightarrow\infty$: \begin{enumerate} \item For any type II cusp label representative $\Upsilon$, we have \item For any type III toroidal stratum representative $(\Xi,\sigma)$ such that $\sigma$ is a ray, we have \end{enumerate} Hence combining the previous estimates, we get the desired global estimate of \Cref{global-bound}.
+and from \cite[Proposition 4.13]{tayouboundary}, we have the following estimate as $m\rightarrow\infty$: \begin{enumerate} \item For any type II toroidal stratum representative $\Upsilon$, we have \item For any type III toroidal stratum representative $(\Xi,\sigma)$ such that $\sigma$ is a ray, we have